TroyCaywood/Python/100 Days of Code/Days/Day-30.md

 - We could have technically handled the website not being found with an exception, but it's better to do things with if/else if we can and leave exceptions for things that probably won't happen often
 - Only use exception handling when you don't have an easy alternative

+## Day 30 [Code Challenge](https://github.com/TroyCaywood/Python/tree/main/100%20Days%20of%20Code/CodeChallenges/Day-30) - No challenge today, but here is the final code for the password manager